Cybersync22/Timing_Analysis/README.md

 #### INSTALLATION AND SETUP
-Follow these steps to set up and run the Timing Analysis project on your local machine.
+Follow these steps to set up and run the Timing Analysis project on your local machine.<br>
-Prerequisites:
+Prerequisites:<br>
 Python 3.8+
 Git
-pip (Usually included with Python) virtualenv (Recommended)
+pip (Usually included with Python)
+virtualenv (Recommended)

 **Step 1: Clone the Repository** <br>
 git clone https://github.com/your-username/Timing_Analysis.git